spacetelescope/PASTIS/README.md

 ### Citing

-If you use this code in your work, please find citation snippets to give us credit with in [CITATION.txt](CITATION.txt).
+If you use this code in your work, please find citation snippets to give us credit with in [CITING.md](CITING.md).

 ### License